AndrejLauperBBZBL/m347Todoapp/README.md

 The following `README` is a guide to build and deploy with Codeship Pro You will also be able to run this project locally, and use it as a starter app for NodeJS Docker projects.

-Be sure to star/watch this repo to stay up-to-date with any changes.
-If you have any questions or suggestions regarding this example , please submit an [issue here](https://github.com/codeship-library/nodejs-express-todoapp/issues/new).
+Be sure to star/watch this repo to stay up-to-date with any changes

 ## Getting Started